 If the new platform is in charge of the migration, the merchant will not have any further effort to request the renewed entry of their end customers’ payment data.
 And the end customer does not need to make renewed entries.
 On the other hand, four parties are now involved: the merchant, the platform and two payment providers – so expenses for communication and project management should be planned.

-Widespread payment providers, such as Wirecard; PAYONE, Stripe, GoCardless, Paymill and Heideplay, should already be integrated the new subscription management platform.
+Widespread payment providers, such as PAYONE, Stripe, GoCardless, Adyen and Unzer, should already be integrated the new subscription management platform.
 Or at least there should be a possibility to integrate them upon request in a timely manner.